Karate Classes In Oakleigh Park

 Karate practice (Oakleigh Park ) – Our Karate Classes in Oakleigh Park

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring you a complete Karate tuition experience in Oakleigh Park .
+We bring these three activities together to bring a complete Karate tuition experience in Oakleigh Park .

 Karate: Some historical information